-Local Government Managers Australia Queensland (LGMA Queensland) held its first meeting in Brisbane on 3 August 1950.
+Local Government Managers Australia (LGMA) held its first meeting in Brisbane on 3 August 1950.
 Thirty councils were represented at this inaugural meeting which was led by Jim, Slaughter, then Chair of Brisbane City Council.
 That meeting resolved the formation of a Queensland Division of the Institute of Municipal Management.
 Following the meeting, Articles of Association were adopted and the organisation was registered.

 The aims of IMM Queensland included to elevate the profession of municipal clerks (local government CEOs in today's terminology), promote the development and improvement of the profession, promote honourable practice (what today we call good governance), share information and support members.
 This also included: